JSP(Java Server Pages) Programs :

 1Example on Servlet:

-Step 2: create 2 folders and 1 file i.e file index.html , src folder,WEB-INF folder root@ubuntu:/home/vl/Desktop# cd serapp root@ubuntu:/home/vl/Desktop/serapp#mkdir src root@ubuntu:/home/vl/Desktop/serapp#mkdir WEB-INF Step 3: create a file index.html in serapp folder root@ubuntu:/home/vl/Desktop/serapp#gedit index.html //index.html <html> <head> <title> TestServlet </title> </head> <body> <a href="/serapp/Demo"> Demo </a> </body> </html>
+Step 2: create 2 folders and 1 file i.e file index.html , src folder,WEB-INF folder root@ubuntu:/home/vl/Desktop# cd serapp root@ubuntu:/home/vl/Desktop/serapp#mkdir src root@ubuntu:/home/vl/Desktop/serapp#mkdir WEB-INF Step 3: create a file index.html in serapp folder root@ubuntu:/home/vl/Desktop/serapp#gedit index.html //index.html <html> <head> <title> TestServlet </title> </head> <body> <a href="/serapp/Demo"> Demo </a> </body> </html>Step 4: create a file Demo.java in src folder

 root@ubuntu:/home/vl/Desktop/serapp#cd src